It's probably a rose based on the foliage |

 I used card stock for my stems and leaves and lots of hot glue to attach them and the petals.
 Each peony was created using different crepe papers.
 One red one took a bleach bath, and the white got the above-mentioned pustule treatment.
 I did the red for the bath on all, but the gel one got a second dosing with what was supposed to be orange, but just became pinker and yellow - no real blending of gel colors there.
 I have one more roll and bought more food coloring to try again.
 Here they are:

-I sprinkled some petals around the
+I sprinkled some petals around the vase to make it look legit |

 This seems like a good way to make money!
 The worse looking ones sold at B&N are $8 a stem.
 I created four stems, including a bud.
 I actually like mine better than the cupped ones in Paper Flower Art, despite mine not having pistels and stamen.
 The author, Jesse Chui, used double sided crepe paper and for her stems, tubing.
 Her pistels were created from floral tape - I'll leave this for the clients to ask for.